 Times of transition can be stressful for all children and their families so we ensure that transition arrangements are well-planned and prepared for in a timely fashion.
 This process begins when children first transfer to the Reception class.
 We liaise with pre-schools and nurseries, visiting children in their settings and talking to staff.
 We also attend any review meetings prior to the child's admission to school.
-We offer home visits to all families to get to know you and your child and gather any information you feel is important (see Covid-19 addendum for current procedures).
+We offer home visits to all families to get to know you and your child and gather any information you feel is important.